Metaphor: Conceptual metaphors

-Some theorists have suggested that metaphors are not merely stylistic, but that they are cognitively important as well.
-In Metaphors We Live By, George Lakoff and Mark Johnson argue that metaphors are pervasive in everyday life, not just in language, but also in thought and action.
-A common definition of metaphor can be described as a comparison that shows how two things that are not alike in most ways are similar in another important way.
-They explain how a metaphor is simply understanding and experiencing one kind of thing in terms of another, called a "conduit metaphor".
-A speaker can put ideas or objects into containers, and then send them along a conduit to a listener who removes the object from the container to make meaning of it.
-Thus, communication is something that ideas go into, and the container is separate from the ideas themselves.
-Lakoff and Johnson give several examples of daily metaphors in use, including "argument is war" and "time is money".
-Metaphors are widely used in context to describe personal meaning.
-The authors suggest that communication can be viewed as a machine: "Communication is not what one does with the machine, but is the machine itself."
+Some theorists have suggested that metaphors are not merely stylistic, but are also cognitively important.
+In Metaphors We Live By (1980), George Lakoff and Mark Johnson argue that metaphors are pervasive in everyday life, not only in language but also in thought and action.
+A common definition of metaphor presents it as a comparison that shows how two things, which are not alike in most ways, are similar in another important way.
+In this context, metaphors contribute to the creation of multiple meanings within polysemic complexes across different languages.
+Furthermore, Lakoff and Johnson explain that a metaphor is essentially the understanding and experiencing of one kind of thing in terms of another, which they refer to as a "conduit metaphor".
+According to this view, a speaker can put ideas or objects into containers and then send them along a conduit to a listener, who removes the object from the container to make meaning of it.
+Thus, communication is conceptualized as something that ideas flow into, with the container being separate from the ideas themselves.
+Lakoff and Johnson provide several examples of daily metaphors in use, including "argument is war" and "time is money".
+These metaphors occur widely in various contexts to express personal meanings.
+In addition, the authors suggest that communication can be viewed as a machine: "Communication is not what one does with the machine, but is the machine itself."

-Experimental evidence shows that "priming" people with material from one area will influence how they perform tasks and interpret language in a metaphorically related area.
+Moreover, experimental evidence shows that "priming" people with material from one area can influence how they perform tasks and interpret language in a metaphorically related area.

+Omnipresent metaphor may provide an indicator for researching the functionality of language.